Chat with us, powered by LiveChat

 Minor Drug offences and Diversionary programs

 The Police or the courts may decide against convicting you of a drug offence if it was a lesser offence.
-In such cases, you will get a diversionary program instead of a conviction, and it does not show up in your police check.
+In such cases, you will get a diversionary program instead of a conviction, and it does not show up in your Nationally Coordinated Criminal History Check.

 The legislation for diversionary programs on Drug offences is governed by the Drugs Misuse Act 1986 and S. 379 and S. 791 of the Police Powers and Responsibilities Act 2000.